17 Minimalist Color Palettes for Your Next Design

 Minimalist color combinations simplify the website design process.
 The results are clean, elegant, and professional.

 Sometimes, less is more.
 This is especially true when choosing a brand color palette.

 Minimalist design reduces the complexity of creating a clean, professional brand or website.
-There are several other reasons to consider a minimal color palette, among them:
+There are several other reasons to consider a minimalist color palette, among them:

 - A design that appeals to a broad audience.

 - The simple layout makes it easier to highlight important content.

 - Style is likely to remain consistent, reducing the need for redesign.

 But simple doesn’t always mean easy.
 There is a little more to minimalist design than meets the eye.

 For example, the use of whitespace is critical.
 Too much makes the design look weak, but too little results in crowded elements that can be overwhelming.
 It takes some practice with spacing, margins, and padding to get a feel for what works well.

-Typography is another way to make an impact with minimal design.
+Typography is another way to make an impact with design.
 The right font selection can transform a mediocre design into a memorable one.

 But this post is all about color.
-Here, I’ll share some tips on using a minimalist color palette in your design.
+Here, I’ll share some tips on using a color palette in your minimal design.
 I’ll also give you 17 of our favorite palettes you can use for your next branding or website design project.

 The Meaning of Colors in Minimalist Design

 Perhaps you’ve heard of color theory, a popular term in the professional design industry.
 This concept refers to the idea that colors have meaning.

 For example, in the United States, white is often perceived as a symbol of purity.
 This makes it a popular choice for wedding designs and the health care industry.
 But in other places around the world, there’s a link between the color white and death.

 Red, often associated with passion and energy, is often used as a “call to action” color for websites.
 Yet, it’s also a common signal of danger.
 Thus, the term, red flag.

 Because there are fewer choices in a minimalist color palette, each one will have more impact.
 So, choose wisely.

 How to Choose Colors for Your Minimalist Design